Edward Olivares Player Props: Royals vs. Tigers

 - Olivares is hitting .254 with 10 doubles, four triples, five home runs and 11 walks.

-- Olivares has picked up a hit in 63.0% of his 54 games this year, with at least two hits in 18.5% of them.
+- In 63.0% of his 54 games this season, Olivares has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Looking at the 54 games he has played this year, he's homered in five of them (9.3%), and in 2.4% of his trips to the plate.
+- He has homered in five games this season (9.3%), leaving the park in 2.4% of his trips to the plate.

-- He has scored in 22 games this year, with multiple runs five times.
+- He has scored in 22 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.